samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/host_files/README.md

 # Hosts for the SAMPL7 Cyclodextrin Derivatives Challenge

-Provided are the hosts for this challenge in PDB and ChemDraw (.cdx) format, including beta cyclodextrin as well as the series of modified cyclodextrins.
+Provided are the hosts for this challenge in PDB (.pdb), MOL2 (.mol2), SDF (.sdf) and ChemDraw (.cdx) format, including beta cyclodextrin as well as the series of modified cyclodextrins.

 ## What's here